apache/gravitino/docs/lakehouse-iceberg-catalog.md

 :::info
 Builds with Apache Iceberg `1.3.1`.
 The Apache Iceberg table format version is `1` by default.
-Builds with Hadoop 2.10.x, there may compatibility issue when accessing Hadoop 3.x clusters.
+Builds with Hadoop 2.10.x, there may be compatibility issues when accessing Hadoop 3.x clusters.
 :::

 ## Catalog